eduardotkoller/convForm/README.md

 ### Referencing previous answers

-To use user's answers on questions, you can use ${inputname} inside a conv-question tag, in which inputname references the question you need the answer from.
+To use user's answers on questions, you can use {inputname} inside a conv-question tag, in which inputname references the question you need the answer from.
 If you want, you can get specific words from the answer using : selector (0-indexed).
-For example, when you need the user's first name, you can use ${name}:0, and the plugin will get the first word from the "name" question's answer.
+For example, when you need the user's first name, you can use {name}:0, and the plugin will get the first word from the "name" question's answer.
 Example:

 ```html
 <input type="text" conv-question="Howdy, {name}:0!
 It's a pleasure to meet you.
 How's your day?">